kailash-manasarovar/statement/docs/timeline/2024/october.md

 - [He was an actor](../2023/november.md#nadim-kobesi), hired to abuse me for a criminal porn-addict community.
 - The [porn fatwa](../2001-to-2010/2003.md#porn-fatwa) had made me part of a very lucrative porn genre; the *female-tech-colleague-you-despise* genre.
 - Everything I did in my life was monitored and manipulated by hackers for the paying porn addicts, and these were often men working alongside me in tech companies.
-- Furthermore, anyone at Polygon who knew what had happened to me at [the Bali offsite](may.md#bali), and what was happening to me at the hands of criminal gangs in Dénia, will have probably known I was going to murdered soon; it's what they do.
+- Furthermore, anyone at Polygon who knew what had happened to me at [the Bali offsite](may.md#bali), and what was happening to me at the hands of criminal gangs in Denia, will have probably known I was going to murdered soon; it's what they do.
 - Did they get a tip off via Paloma or the criminals, advising them to fire me before I was murdered?
 - The Polygon firing turned out to be the working day before I was supposed to start dying by poisoning at my home.
 - They couldn't have me turning up to meetings while that was happening now, could they?